 My Tips on How To Dress For Your Maternity Photo Session

-There are lots of options for what to wear for your maternity photos, but what I want is for you to look amazing.
+There are lots of options for what to wear for your maternity photos, and as a maternity photographer, what I want is for you to look amazing.
 What you would wear in normal day-to-day life may not necessarily look the best for photos so keep reading for my recommendations.
-At the end I include links to my favorite dresses and stores to shop at.
+At the end, I include links to my favorite dresses and stores to shop at.

 Choose a Flattering Silhouette for Your Maternity Photos